Transforming our world: the 2030 Agenda for Sustainable Development (UN 2015)

 Background for the UNESCO Chair at UiB

 The University of Bergen was awarded a UNESCO Chair entitled Sustainable Heritage and Environmental Management - Nature and Culture, in 2015.
-The UNESCO Chair is part of UNESCO's international network UNITWIN, which includes close to 800 Chairs at 700 institutions in 116 countries, covering universities across the world and a wide range of topics.
+The UNESCO Chair is part of UNESCO's international network UNITWIN included in the UNESCO/UNITWIN Chairs programme, which includes close to 800 Chairs at 700 institutions in 116 countries, covering universities across the world and a wide range of topics.

 Through this network, higher education and research institutions all over the globe pool their resources, both human and material, to address pressing challenges and contribute to the development of their societies.
 In areas lacking expertise, chairs and networks also contribute to strengthening North-South-South cooperation.